Anna Quindlen

 Glittering magical moments

 “Life is made up of moments, small pieces of glittering mica in a long stretch of gray cement.
 It would be wonderful if they came to us unsummoned, but particularly in lives as busy as the ones most of us lead now, that won’t happen.
-We have to teach ourselves how to make room for them, to love them, and to live, really live.” ~Anna Quindlen, A Short Guide to a Happy Life At the close of a busy summer, many of us like to review the highlights of the season.
-We might focus on the major milestones — weddings, graduations, birthdays, retirement parties, or family vacations.
-Likewise, when we chronicle…
+We have to teach ourselves how to make room for them, to love them, and to live, really live.” ~Anna Quindlen, A Short Guide to a Happy Life When we list the highlights summer, we might focus on the major milestones of the season — weddings, graduation parties, school reunions, or family vacations.
+Likewise, when we chronicle our whole lives in retrospect, we tend to list…

 “Lost & Found” department